+My work here is to reveal the universal truths I’ve processed through the prism of paranormal and urban fantasy.
+So, I usually avoid politics and current events in this space.
+Therefore, I won’t comment on the recent attacks in Paris, except to say that my heart goes out to all the victims, and my prayers go out to our troubled world.
 My topic today is the relationship between pain and change, and whether the two must be inexorably linked.
 My hope is that we can separate the two, and affect change without first being beaten into submission by pain.
-I started down this particular path as I listened to the first novel in Kresley Cole’s fabulous “Immortals After Dark” series, A Hunger Like No Other (a title I actually like – surprise).
+I started down this particular path as I listened to the first novel in Kresley Cole's fabulous “Immortals After Dark” series, A Hunger Like No Other (a title I actually like - surprise).
 In the book, Emma, our half vampire/half Valkyrie heroine, recalls an early childhood lesson.
 With her vampire nature, the sun is deadly to Emma, and she has the scars to prove it.
 When she was small, one of her aunts allowed Emma to place her hand in the path of the sunshine streaming through an open door.
-The rays quickly burned Emma’s hand, and the pain taught her a lesson that no amount of schooling could ever replicate.
-Emma’s other relatives were horrified, but the aunt who orchestrated the “lesson” said that it was better to learn early and well, through a relatively small pain, than to have to learn later when the stakes could be fatal.
+The rays quickly burned Emma's hand, and the pain taught her a lesson that no amount of schooling could ever replicate.
+Emma's other relatives were horrified, but the aunt who orchestrated the "lesson" said that it was better to learn early and well, through a relatively small pain, than to have to learn later when the stakes could be fatal.

 It took a lot but eventually, as they say, “I was sick and tired of being sick and tired.”
 I endured the seemingly endless suffering and constant fatigue caused by my lifestyle choices (and a genetic predisposition), before I was willing to make the changes necessary to heal.
 And those changes were extreme.
 I had to leave my high-stress Pentagon job, rethink everything I ate and drank — and I mean everything — address my sleep, the way I exercised and my techniques for stress management (apparently, wine is not the technique of choice, more’s the pity).
 I went from a high-powered national security analyst who thought I ate pretty well, to a gluten-free, dairy-free, sugar and processed-food-free yoga and TM®-practicing naturopath.
 Not to mention I cut my long hair short and switched from PCs and Blackberries to MacBooks and iPhones.
 In the end, there was very little of my old existence left — with the important exceptions of my relationships and my home, all of which served to ground me during this upheaval.